decentralized-identity/labs-anonymous-multi-signature-verifiable-credentials/README.md

 ## 📦 Reference Implementation

-This repository provides a reference implementation of the Anonymous Multi-Party Approval Protocol specification, including utility libraries to make it easier to implement this specification:
+This repository provides a reference implementation of zkMAP (Zero-Knowledge Multi-party Approval Protocol), including core packages to make it easier to implement this protocol:

-- **Utility libraries** provide reusable components and helper functions
+- **Core packages** (`@zkmap/*`) provide reusable components and protocol implementation
 - **Protocol specification** documented in `./docs/README.md`
-- **Working demo** available in `./examples/multisig-anon-vc-demo/`
+- **Working demo** available in `./examples/zkmap-demo/`

-The utility libraries are designed to simplify the implementation of the protocol by handling complex cryptographic operations, DID document management, and verification workflows.
+The zkMAP packages are designed to simplify the implementation of the protocol by handling complex cryptographic operations, DID document management, and verification workflows.

 ## 🤝 Contributing